 - Specific EAs: Plans to Sterilize, Unjustified Roundups and Approve More Profit Driven Uses Destroying Critical Habitat

 In January WHE made a request that planning documents that were crafted under Directives of William Perry Pendley be suspended and reviewed.
-We toed the request to an Executive Order that was largely being interpreted to involve extractive industry (more on our request HERE).
+We tied the request to an Executive Order that was largely being interpreted to involve extractive industry (more on our request HERE).

 Concurrently, the White House released the Memorandum on Restoring Trust in Government Through Scientific Integrity and Evidence-Based Policymaking.
 On March 3rd Secretarial Order 3397 was signed to restore scientific integrity to decision making and review all activities associated with a 2018 order that hamstrung scientific review.

 Several of the Environmental Assessments (EAs) we noted are now under review.
-Some of them involve sterilization, including the “spay plan” in Utah where WHE has active legal action.
+Some of them involve sterilization, including the “spay plan” in Utah where WHE has active legal action (update).
 However, the plan in Utah is not the only plan that includes spaying and other forms of sterilization pushed by an internal directive from Pendley, not science or analysis of the herd itself.

 2. In the BIG picture